Paul Bettany

 In 2011, Bettany played the main character in the horror film "Priest".
 The actor admitted to participating in script changes during the preparatory work:

 ...in the case of 'Priest', I made revisions.
 Specifically, my character spoke much more.
-Often, when screenwriters write a stoic character, they end up writing too much simply because they are writers.
+Often, when screenwriters create a stoic character, they end up writing too much dialogue simply because they're writers.
 In 'Priest', I cut many lines from the script.

 Timed Out: Elizabeth Olsen and Paul Bettany Avengers: Infinity War

 In 2021, Bettany reprised his role as Vision in the series "WandaVision".
-Viewers highly appreciated his partnership with Elizabeth Olsen .
+Fans loved his chemistry with Elizabeth Olsen.
 For this role, he was nominated for Emmy and Golden Globe awards in the "Best Actor in a Miniseries" category.
-Due to the COVID-19 pandemic, the award ceremony was held without a red carpet, not broadcast on television, and nominees were not invited to the event.
-Out of five nominees, including Paul, Michael Keaton , Oscar Isaac , Ewan McGregor , and Tahar Rahim, Michael Keaton won for his role in the film "Dopesick".
+COVID-19 changed everything - the ceremony had no red carpet, no TV broadcast, and nominees weren't even invited.
+Out of five nominees, including Paul, Michael Keaton, Oscar Isaac, Ewan McGregor, and Tahar Rahim, Michael Keaton won for his role in the film "Dopesick".

 WandaVision Behind the Scenes, Outtakes and Bloopers